- 1 Summary

-Piracetam was first invented by the Romanian psychologist and chemist Dr. Corneliu E. Giurgea, over 50 years ago, with the purpose of creating a compound that could enhance memory and the ability to learn.
+Piracetam was first invented by the Romanian psychologist and chemist Dr. Corneliu E. Giurgea, over 50 years ago, with the purpose of creating a compound that could safely enhance memory and the ability to learn.

 It is used medicinally in Europe, Russia, South America, and many other places to treat myoclonus; however, because of its nootropic effects, it is used off-label for many other applications.
 Some believe it can even be used to reverse the effects of Alzheimer’s disease or dementia in the elderly.
-There is even evidence that it can prevent brain damage caused by excessive alcohol intake or hypoxia.
+There is also evidence that it can prevent brain damage caused by excessive alcohol intake or hypoxia.

 Benefits and Effects